swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/deal-label.md

 # Deal label

-Daily Deals exstension in combination with [Prolabels extension](/m1/prolabels/) version 2.7.2 or higher, then you can add label for deal.
-Labels output at categy page and at product page on product image of every product that is included in deal.
+Daily Deals exstension in integrated with [Prolabels extension](/m1/prolabels/) version 2.7.2 or higher, thereby you can easily add label for the deal.
+Labels will be displayed on the category page or on product page on the product related to the deal.

 ![Deal label example](/images/dailydeals/frontend/deal-label.png)

-To get label as on image above go to backend and
-[edit deal](../../../backend/edit-deal/).
-Open tab ['Label'](../../../backend/create-deal/#label-tab) and make follow settings:
+In order to get a label as shown on image above, please go to backend and [edit deal](../../../backend/edit-deal/).
+Open tab ['Label'](../../../backend/create-deal/#label-tab) and make as follows:

 | Option           | Value |
 |------------------|-----------------------------------------------------------|